 It’s also important to note that many mobile users are using their phones to find out information about where a physical store is located.
 According to Google, mobile searches have quadrupled in comparison to last year, with 1 in 3 mobile searches being local (Google “Think Mobile”, 2011).
 88% of people looking for local information have also reportedly taken action within a day (Google “Think Mobile”, 2011)).

 So even if you are an “offline” store and you haven’t yet felt the need to go online, this alone should encourage you to at least sign up with Google Places for Business and other geo-targeting services that will help put your physical location digitally “on the map” (such as Foursquare).

-As previously mentioned Australia has been less active in terms of e-commerce in the past, but in the next four years it’s forecast that Australian companies will be jumping right in on the trend.
+As previously mentioned Australia has been less active in terms of eCommerce in the past, but in the next four years it’s forecast that Australian companies will be jumping right in on the trend.
 This means that any stores that are solely relying on being a “brick and mortar” type store will certainly be seeing the effects.
-Such retail stores account for $250 billion in annual sales, according to the Australian Bureau of Statistics, which is expected to be less than e-commerce stores will be making overall.
+Such retail stores account for $250 billion in annual sales, according to the Australian Bureau of Statistics, which is expected to be less than what eCommerce stores will be making overall.